 Lookout Tower next to Historic Municipal Museum

 Two yellow towers rise above Trinidad.
-One of them with a dome (former Franciscan friar monastery and the symbol of Trinidad) and the other one it is rectangular, both are very close to Plaza Mayor.
-It is worthwhile to visit the last one (visitation also requires less gymnastics) in order to admire Trinidad from the high.
-We can see easily than all the houses are covered with red tiles that gives an unusual effect to images.
-Trinidad has a view from the high very beautiful and a clay color pretty consistent, as it always has been in the area, from which terracotta and tiles are made.
+One of them with a dome (former Franciscan friar monastery and the symbol of Trinidad) and the other one is rectangular, both are very close to Plaza Mayor.
+It is worthwhile to visit the last one (visitation also requires fewer gymnastics) in order to admire Trinidad from the high.
+We can see easily that all the houses are covered with red tiles that give an unusual effect to images.
+Trinidad has a view from the high very beautiful and a clay colour pretty consistent, as it always has been in the area, from which terracotta and tiles are made.

 Stairs of Trinidad and Casa de la Musica

 There was nobody in Trinidad who doesn’t spend a night by the famous stairs.
 It is here, without a roof, where music is played every day and there is an opportunity to dance salsa with Cubans.
 The parties in the stairs begin every day at 21:30, but during high season it is worth taking a seat a short time before, to admire the artists of the House of Music.